-The Act defines "securities lending arrangement" in section 1(1) as a "lending arrangement" as defined in section 1 of the Securities Transfer Tax Act.
+The term "securities lending arrangement" is defined in section 1(1) and means a "lending arrangement" as defined in section 1 of the Securities Transfer Tax Act 25 of 2007.

-The term "lending arrangement" as defined in the Securities Transfer Tax Act applies to a "listed security", which is defined in section 1 of that Act as "any security listed on an exchange".
+The term "lending arrangement" as defined in the Securities Transfer Tax Act, 2007 applies to a "listed security", which is defined in section 1 of that Act as "any security listed on an exchange".
 A "security" is defined in the same Act under section 1 as follows: